microsoft/prose/documentation/prose/tutorial.md

  - A witness function is defined for one parameter of an operator, not the entire operator.
  - A witness function takes as input a spec on the output of *the entire operator expression*, and outputs a spec on the output of *one parameter program in that expression*.
  - Ideally, the spec produced by a witness function is necessary and sufficient to satisfy the given outer spec.
 You can also write an *imprecise* witness function, whose produced spec is only necessary for the outer spec to hold (in other words, it is an *overapproximation*).
 Such a witness function says "I cannot constrain this parameter precisely, but I can narrow down the space of possibilities.
 All valid parameter programs should satisfy my produced spec, but there may be some invalid ones that also satisfy it."
 To mark a witness function as imprecise, add a property `Precise = false` to its `[WitnessFunction]` attribute.
- - You don't need to define witness functions for parameters that are grammar variables in a state (such as `in`).
+ - You don't need to define witness functions for parameters that are grammar variables in a state (such as `inp`).
 More generally, you don't need to define witness functions for a parameter $p$ if all DSL programs that may derive from $p$ do not include any literals.
  - You don't need to define witness functions for operators from the standard library (with some exceptions).
  - Returning `null` from a witness function means "The given spec is inconsistent, no program can possibly satisfy it."

 #### Absolute positions
 Covering more DSL operators with witness functions is straightforward.
 The next one witnesses `k` in the `AbsolutePosition` operator.
-Given an example of position $\ell$ that `AbsolutePosition(in, k)` produced, `k` must have been one of two options: the offset of $\ell$ from the left or from the right in `in`.
+Given an example of position $\ell$ that `AbsolutePosition(inp, k)` produced, `k` must have been one of two options: the offset of $\ell$ from the left or from the right in `inp`.
 We can apply similar logic if we are given not one position $\ell$ but a disjunction of them: the witness function just enumerates over each option, collecting all possible $k$s.

 ``` csharp